Richardaeld/google_translate_game/README.md

 ## Scalability
 + Increase the number of usable words in each language.
 + Add an API that would read out the "pairing langauge" word of a matched card pair.
-+ Add a greater selection of card backgrounds to give the user a different visual experience according to their preference.
++ Add a greater selection of card backgrounds to give users a different visual experience according to their preference.
 + Add a game board background selector for a different visual experience for returning users.
 + Change the games select/option listboxes to ul/li JavaScript powered Listboxes.
 This would allow for greater customization and full support of ARIA.
-+ Increase words provided for each language.

 # Deployment Information
 + Go to the location of the repository in GitHub (ex. https://github.com/Richardaeld/google_translate_game).